 Additionally, the Canadian educational system eliminates the “Middle School” period from fifth to eighth grade, and by doing so enables motivated students to complete high school by grade eleven and enter college a year earlier than American students.

 Then there is the publicly-funded health care system that is the envy of many around the globe.
 It has universal coverage for essential services and all citizens obtain high-quality care regardless of their ability to pay.

 Gun Laws in Canada vs the USA: Canada has stricter Gun Laws

-Many people (both native and foreign born) dislike the loose gun laws and amount of gun and violent crimes that occur within the United States.
+Many people (both native and foreign-born) dislike the loose gun laws and the amount of gun and violent crimes that occur within the United States.
 America has around 30 gun-related deaths per million citizens every year.
 In Canada, this figure is markedly smaller and barely reaches five gun-related deaths per million people.